rackerlabs/rackspace-how-to/content/cloud-servers/resize-up-compute-and-memory-servers.md

 3. Click the gear icon next to the server that you want to resize, and then click **Resize**.

-   A pop-up window that lists your server size options is displayed.
+   A pop-up window that lists your server size options displays.

-4. Select a new server size and then click **Resize Server**.
+4. Select a new server size, and then click **Resize Server**.

-   **Note:** Each server size has a different hourly cost for uptime, and the new cost goes into effect when the server resize process is completed.
+   **Note:** Each server size has a different hourly cost for uptime, and the new cost goes into effect when the server resize process completes.
 This could mean that you pay different rates for the same server within a single billing cycle.

-   A notification displays prompting you to verify the changes you made to your system resources and that there was no adverse impact to your server.
+   A notification displays prompting you to verify the changes that you made to your system resources and that there was no adverse impact to your server.

 5. Verify that your server was resized correctly by remotely logging in to your server and verifying your system resources and filesystem integrity.

-   **Note:** Verification is an important step because it is the last chance you will have to revert to the original size and cancel any changes to your server.
+   **Note:** Verification is an important step because it is the last chance you have to revert to the original size and cancel any changes to your server.

-   For a Linux server, you can Secure Shell (SSH) to either the public or private IP address and run the commands `df -h` (Hard Disk usage) and `free -m` (available RAM memory) to verify the changes.
+   For a Linux server, you can Secure Shell (SSH) to either the public or private Internet Protocol (IP) address and run the commands `df -h` (hard disk usage) and `free -m` (available RAM memory) to verify the changes.

-   For a Windows server, additional steps are required to use additional space after resizing up.
+   For a Windows&reg; server, additional steps are required to use additional space after resizing up.
 For more information, see [Adding Disk Space After Resizing a Windows Server 2012 Cloud Server](/how-to/adding-disk-space-after-resizing-a-windows-server-2012-cloud-server).